jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### LE 4B Trustees for certain close companies
 When this section applies
-(1) This section applies when a person who has a tax credit under section LE 1 (the tax credit) is the trustee of a trust and a close company derives beneficiary income from the trust.
+(1) This section applies when a person who has a tax credit under section LE 1 is the trustee of a trust and a close company derives beneficiary income from the trust.
 Trustee treated as beneficiary
 (2) To the extent to which section HC 38 (Beneficiary income of certain close companies) applies, the person is treated as deriving the company’s beneficiary income as a beneficiary.